 As a provider of online assessments, TestReach takes data privacy very seriously and understands that personal data is private and that any use of such data needs to follow data protection principles and applicable law.

 Please note that we may disclose individuals’ information to trusted third parties, eg hosting providers, for the purposes set out and explained in this document.
-We require all third parties to have appropriate technical and operational security measures in place to protect your personal data, in line with Irish and EU laws on data protection.
+We require all third parties to have appropriate technical and operational security measures in place to protect your personal data, in line with Irish, UK and EU laws on data protection.

 We are not responsible for the content or the privacy policies for any websites to which we provide external links.

 Data Privacy Legislation, Data Controllers and Data Processors

 Data protection provides rights to individuals with regard to the use of their personal data by organisations, including TestReach.
 Irish, UK and EU laws on data protection govern all activities we engage in with regard to our collection, storage, handling, disclosure and other uses of personal data.

 Compliance with the data protection rules is a legal obligation.
 In addition, our compliance with the data protection rules helps individuals to have confidence in dealing with us and helps us to maintain a positive reputation in relation to how we handle personal information.

 The applicable rules are contained in the EU General Data Protection Regulation (EU Regulation 679/2016), the UK Data Protection Act 2018 and the United Kingdom General Data Protection Regulation (the “GDPR”) and in related Irish data protection legislation which gives effect to the GDPR.